craigfurman/ansible-home/README.md

 # ansible-home

-My Arch Linux config.
+Supports Arch Linux. macOS support in macos branch.

+## Usage

+1. `make`
+1. In tmux, prefix+U to update plugins.
+1. Run PlugUpdate in vim

 ## TODO

-1. Aurutils stuff
-1. Font config
+1. Automate installation of AUR packages on Arch machines
+1. Split Arch package host into own role
 1. macos: gpg-agent.conf
-1. Automate ~/bin symlinkery?

 ## First run

 1. `bash -c "$(curl -sSL https://raw.githubusercontent.com/craigfurman/ansible-home/master/bin/bootstrap.sh)"`
 1. This might fail the first time due to PGP signatures for an AUR package not being verified.
 I didn't want to automate the receiving of PGP keys, as this